-Freight on the City Road Network
+Freight on the Road Network

 Some of the roads in Jackson are specifically dedicated to routing truck traffic.
 A tiered and classified system provides a means of determining the best routes to accommodate truck traffic in urban and rural areas.
 The "heavy" truck category, with six or more tires on the road, is directed to specific routes.
-The city and county of Jackson both have specific listings of streets that can accommodate the heavy trucks.
+The City of Jackson and Jackson County have specific listings of streets that can accommodate the heavy trucks.